highbyte/dotnet-6502/docs/systems/oric/libraries.md

 The system core provides two host-agnostic render paths:

 - `OricRasterizer` produces the full pixel display for Avalonia's generic bitmap render target.
+  It samples each visible line from the shared PAL raster clock, so display-memory changes made and restored within one frame can still produce raster effects.
 - `OricVideoCommandStream` produces a 40 × 28 glyph stream for the generic Terminal render target.
   It preserves text cells, serial colors, inverse, and flashing attributes, but cannot represent hi-res pixels, double-height glyph shape, or RAM-defined custom glyph shapes.